 Metabolic Research also mentions that defects in the mitochondria are implicated in playing a role in the aging process.
 This is true too.
-Free radical damage may interrupt mitochondria function, resulting at least some of the aspects of aging.
+Free radical damage may interrupt mitochondria function, resulting in at least some of the aspects of aging.

 ALA is an antioxidant and helps us regenerate vitamin E, another antioxidant.
 But, is alpha-lipoic acid going to reduce mitochondria damage caused by daily living or better yet, exercise?
-Is ALA the “elixir of life” as is hinted on the Metabolic Research website?
+Is ALA the “elixir of life” as is hinted at on the Metabolic Research website?
 There are no studies showing that ALA slows the aging process or makes people “younger”.

 This supplement is also found in weight loss products even though most of the evidence says it doesn't work.
 As far as improving exercise, a little research suggests it may help some people while other research suggests it doesn't work.